Alex-Burgess/InterestingTools/README.md

 # InterestingTools
-A collection of random scripts and tools
+A collection of random scripts and tools.

+## ec2_tags.sh
+Script that makes use of the ec2 metadata and AWS CLI to get tag values and export them as environment variables.
+Tag values for the tags Application and Environment are exported for use by a bashrc script (see ec2_bashrc below).

+Deployment location: ```/etc/profile.d/ec2_tags.sh```

 ## ec2_bashrc
-Script that makes management of terminal windows easier, which typically gets used in my AMIs.
+The purpose of this script is to enable easier management of terminal windows.
 The default /etc/bashrc script overwrites the window title every command, making it not possible to set a declarative title.
-When present on an ec2 instance, it modifies the title and command prompt, for example:
+This script can be combined with ec2_tags.sh (see above) to use specific tag values to label terminal windows in an extensible fashion.
+Specifically the Application and Environment tags are used to populate the terminal window title.
+An example of this is:

 Title: ```hello-world:test:ip-172-31-18-3```
 Command prompt: ```[ec2-user: ~]$*````

+Deployment location: ```/etc/bashrc```

 How to deploy:
 1. Copy file to instance: